chrislehoczki/roman_numeral_converter/README.md

 The input value is converted to a string, split, converted to numbers, and reversed.
 We can then convert each unit easily.

-The `convertValueToNumeral` method is called on each item with the value and the base10 exponent (in this case the array index).
+The `convertDigitToNumeral` method is called on each item with the value and the base10 exponent (in this case the array index).

 This method has a lookup called `baseTenNumerals` so we can find the equivalent roman numeral for one, five, and ten for the given exponent.